HeardMatthew/ExampleScripts/README.md

    Here is a script I wrote inspired by the following puzzle: http://mindyourdecisions.com/blog/2016/07/03/distance-between-two-random-points-in-a-square-sunday-puzzle/.
 The first function sim_squ_trials(n) uses n trials to calculate the average distance between two random points within a square with side lengths 1.
 The second function sim_circumf_trials(n) uses n trials to calculate the average distance between two random points along the circumference of a unit circle.
 The third function sim_circ_trials(n) uses n trials to calculate the average distance between two random points within a unit circle.

 <h2>Tutorials </h2>
-In addition to the work here, I have completed tutorials on the following topics:
+In addition to the aforementioned work, I have completed tutorials on the following topics:

    <h4>MVPA tutorial: </h4>
    I completed the tutorial accompanying Sprague, T.C., Saproo, S. & Serences, J.T.
 (2015) Visual attention mitigates information loss in small- and large-scale neural codes.
 Trends in Cognitive Sciences.
 The tutorial can be found at http://serenceslab.ucsd.edu/reviews.html.
 I have included the code I created while learning about MVPA in /Tutorials: